Skip to main content

 Pre-shipment inspection is the most critical quality control checkpoint in international trade.
 This guide covers everything importers need to know — from how PSI works and what inspectors check, to AQL sampling, preparation tips, and common defects to watch for.

 A pre-shipment inspection (PSI) — also called a final random inspection (FRI) — is a quality control check conducted at the factory after production is substantially complete (typically 80–100% of the order is finished and export-packed).
-It is the last line of defense before goods leave the factory and are shipped to the buyer.
+It is the most widely used type of quality control inspection in international trade and serves as the last line of defense before goods leave the factory and are shipped to the buyer.
+During a PSI, a trained third-party inspector visits the manufacturing facility, randomly selects a statistical sample of finished products based on AQL sampling tables defined by ISO 2859-1, and systematically evaluates them against the buyer's approved specifications.
+The inspector checks product appearance, dimensions, functionality, labeling, packaging, and performs any required on-site tests.
+The result is an objective, independent pass-or-fail assessment that gives importers confidence in their shipment quality before committing to payment and logistics.

 During a PSI, a trained inspector visits the manufacturing facility, randomly selects a statistical sample of finished products based on AQL sampling tables, and systematically evaluates them against the buyer's specifications and quality standards.
 The inspector checks product appearance, dimensions, functionality, labeling, packaging, and performs any required on-site tests.